davidcsterratt/retistruct/README.md

 _computational reconstruction and transformation of flattened retinae_

-Retistruct is an R package to morph a flat surface with cuts (a dissected flat-mount retina) onto a curvilinear surface (the a standard retinal shape).
+Retistruct is an R package to morph a flat surface with cuts (a dissected flat-mount retina) onto a curvilinear surface (a standard retinal shape).
 It can estimate the position of a point on the intact adult retina to within 8° of arc (3.6% of nasotemporal axis).
 The coordinates in reconstructed retinae can be transformed to